From the R.M. Dolin novel, "An Unsustainable Life - The Book of Darwin."

 “Why in Hell’s name then, are you even here?”

-“What we created, the monster it’s become, is about to get even more terrorizing and I need to keep this pending Pandora’s Box from ever being opened.”
+“What we created, the monster it’s become, is about to get even more terrorizing.
+We need to keep the pending Pandora’s Box from ever being opened.”
 Tien kneels to pet Murphy who, in an act way out of character, has crossed over to her side of the courtyard.
-He softly leans his head into Tien’s face as a sign that while he may not know the words being spoken, he senses the magnitude of the moment.
+He softly leans his head into Tien’s face.
+He may not know the words being spoken but is mindful enough to sense the magnitude of the moment.

-“You follow trends,” Tien restarts looking up at Darwin.
-“You’ve always had a gift to see beyond technology’s next horizon, I know you know what’s coming even if you refuse to acknowledge it.
+“You follow trends,” Tien starts.
+She looks up at Darwin.
+“You’ve always had the gift of seeing beyond technology’s next horizon.
+I know you know what’s coming even if you refuse to acknowledge it.
 What would you say if I told you military planners are already drawing up scenarios for autonomous soldiers who think and act on their own.”

-“The old team never stopped meeting, at first, it was to decompress from Berkeley, then to chart are independent futures.
-We reconvened once we understood where technologies, like the one we developed, are leading the world.
-The one theme throughout our evolution has been how much we miss your leadership and guidance.
-You were always the one who saw the ‘what,’ while we were masters of the ‘how.’
+“The old team never stopped meeting.
+At first, we met to decompress from Berkeley, then to chart are independent futures.
+We reconvened once we understood where technologies, like the ones we developed, are leading the world.
+One theme persistently dominated our evolution; how much we miss your leadership and guidance.
+You were always the one who saw the ‘what,’ while the rest of us mastered the ‘how.’
 We each came to see in our own relative way, how the things you tried to tell us in all those late-night philosophy sessions were coming to fruition.
-Just so you know, you and I are not the only ones burdened by what we’ve done, there are others.
-We’ve been dissecting the ‘ins’ and ‘outs’ of AI technology with remaining remnants of your old Shadow Dancer group and the one thing we agree on is that there is no way of stopping what’s coming.”
+Just so you know, you and I are not the only ones burdened by what we’ve done, there are others and we’ve formed a small but important cohort.
+We’ve lately been dissecting the ‘ins’ and ‘outs’ of AI with remnants of your old Shadow Dancer group and the one thing we agree on is that there is no way of stopping what’s coming.”

 “That’s been my assessment.”
 Darwin adds.